oracle-livelabs/developer/dev-guide-ai-finance/json-exercise/json-exercise.md

 **Welcome to the JSON Duality Views Challenge!**

 In this lab, you will tackle an exciting coding challenge focused on **JSON**.
 Your goal is to enhance the existing application by implementing an update that will elevate its functionality.

+At SeerEquites, the analytics department has flagged an issue with incorrect customer age data, affecting their reports and insights.
+To resolve this, loan officers are tasked with manually updating customer ages in the loan application, but currently, they cannot edit the age field.
+Fortunately, the system was designed with age fields already in the database, so the solution is to update the frontend of the loan application to allow officers to modify the age.
+Once this is implemented, the analytics department can benefit by using JSON Duality Views to run SQL queries on the updated data, even though it's stored as documents.
+This will allow the team to access accurate, up-to-date customer ages, improving their reporting and decision-making, while loan officers can ensure the data is correct.

 This is your opportunity to sharpen your skills and explore the power of JSON.

 **Are you up for the challenge?**